pcarleton/pcarleton.github.io/_posts/2016-05-09-starting-out.markdown

 go for a refresher.

 In ["What If?"](https://what-if.xkcd.com), Randall Munroe takes absurd hypothetical question and answers them scientifically.
-What I really like about these posts is that they illustrate that even the most ridiculous of questions can be broken down into pieces that fit into reality.
-He always finds some footing to gain traction into the problem and explain it in terms of something more familiar.
+I love the way he takes ridiculous questions and breaks them down into small enough pieces that they fit into our understanding of the world.
+He finds some footing to gain traction into the problem and explain it in terms of something more familiar.
 When most people would say, "That's ridiculous, we'll never know", he keeps coming at the problem again and again until it starts to make sense.